EmixamPP/linux-enable-ir-emitter/README.md

 This tool was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.

 ## Installation
-Directly refer to the manual buid [section](#manual-build) your boot service manager is not Systemd but OpenRC.
+Directly refer to the manual buid [section](#manual-build) if your boot service manager is not Systemd but OpenRC.
 Stay here if you don't know.
 We support ARM architectures, just download the `aarch64` variant.

 Download the latest `linux-enable-ir-emitter-x.x.x_x86-64.tar.gz` [here](https://github.com/EmixamPP/linux-enable-ir-emitter/releases/latest), then execute:
 ```